Stay Clear of Poison Hemlock on Township Grounds

 Image Credit: Bryant Bauer, ARM Group

-According to the U.S. Department of Agriculture, poison hemlocks are highly poisonous with white flowers that grow in small erect clusters that develop into a green, deeply ridged fruit that contains several seed.
+According to the U.S. Department of Agriculture, poison-hemlock is highly poisonous with white flowers that grow in small erect clusters that develop into a green, deeply ridged fruit that contains several seed.
 They are particularly found near roadsides, on edges of cultivated fields, along creek beds and irrigation ditches, and in waste areas.

-If you feel that you or your pet may have had an encounter with poison-hemlocks, here are some indicators to be aware of:
+If you feel that you or your pet may have had an encounter with poison hemlock, here are some indicators to be aware of:

 ###